The Children of George Ponting and Hester Cullimore

 In 1891 and 1901 Annie was living with and working for her brother William Harris Ponting as a drapers assistant.

 In 1911 Annie Mary Ponting aged 46 was a milliner's assistant lodging with Basil Bryan, general draper shop keeper at Norwich House, High Street, Thornbury.
 It would appear Basil took over William Harris Ponting's business

-In 1912 Annie married Robert John Sully (Reg Gen June Qtr 1912 Dursley 6a 579).
-Robert John was the brother of Jemima Sully who had married Annie's brother, William Harris Ponting.
+In 1912 Annie married Robert John Sully.
+Robert was a 60 year old builder, the son of Benjamin Sully, builder.
+Annie was a 47 year old spinster.
+Robert John Sully was the brother of Jemima Sully who had married Annie's brother, William Harris Ponting.

-By 1936 Annie appears to have been widowed and returned to Thornbury.
-In 1937 she was living with her sister Sophia, in Elmhurst, the previous home of their brother who died in 1936.
+So by 1936 Annie had been widowed and returned to Thornbury.
+In 1937 she was living with her sister Sophia Ponting, in Elmhurst, the previous home of their brother who died in 1936.